Language and Area Studies: French/Europe (BA)

 - Study abroad course credits may be used toward the major with the approval of the Faculty Advisory Committee.

-- Proficiency in the appropriate foreign language demonstrated by achieving a B (3.00) average or better for all coursework in the foreign language taken in the Department of World Languages and Cultures.
+- Proficiency in French demonstrated by achieving a B (3.00) average or better for all coursework in the foreign language taken in the Department of World Languages and Cultures.

 One intercultural communication course from the following: